Optum/dce/docs/terraform.md

 ## Configuring Terraform Variables

-The DCE Terraform module accepts a number of configuration variables to tweak the behavior of your DCE deployment.
+The DCE Terraform module accepts a number of configuration variables to tweak the behavior of the DCE deployment.
 These variables can be provided to the `terraform apply` CLI command, or configured in a `tfvars` file.

  For example: